Special Feature: Products Sally Recommends

 I suggest spending at least two nights in Mendocino.
 I prefer to stay right in the Village, park my car at my inn, and get around on foot for the duration of my relaxing stay.

 The busiest tourist times in Mendocino are weekends, the summer months and the week between Christmas and New Year.
-For these times in particular, it is advisable to reserve ahead for both a room and for dinner, particularly if you have your heart set on dining at such popular spots as 955 Ukiah, Cafe Beaujolais or the Moosse Cafe.
+For these times in particular, it is advisable to reserve ahead for both a room and for dinner, particularly if you have your heart set on dining at such popular spots as 955 Ukiah or Cafe Beaujolais.

 In summer, come prepared for the typical California coastal fog: it may be warm and sunny thirty miles to the east in the Anderson Valley, but chances are it will be cool and fogged-in here.
 There is a good chance that fine day weather will be punctuated by some period of rain.
 In winter, there is a good chance that it will rain during your stay.

 Bring cash or checks.
 Curiously, some inns, restaurants and shops do not accept credit cards.
 The one ATM machine in town is a popular stopping place for tourists who find themselves running low on cash.

 Mendocino experience cell phone blackout so don't expect to use your phone.
 Many rooms have no telephones or televisions so your trip to Mendocino can be a REAL getaway!